Skip to main content

 Where to get water and gas for cooking in your van

-Knowing in advance how much water you will need depends on how many people you are, your own view on hygiene and whether or not you are depending to go long stretches where access to water might be limited.
+Knowing in advance how much water you will need depends on how many people you are, your view on hygiene and whether you are depending on long stretches where access to water might be limited.

 Most petrol stations carry full gas containers for purchase or refill opportunities of the ones you already have.
 Make sure that your van’s gas utilities are of a maker that fits the standards of the destination you’re travelling to.